-Protocol: Students will eat lunch at their assigned seats in their classrooms or outdoors as much as possible when weather permits.
-The hot lunch program, staffed internally will have lunch delivered to classrooms by an aide masked and gloved.
-Students will put their trash in their classes hall trash can.
+Students will eat lunch at their assigned seats in their classrooms or outdoors as much as possible when weather permits.
+Lunches provided by GoodFellas 4 Kids, will be taken to the classrooms by an aide who is masked and gloved.
+Students will put their trash in their hallway trash can.
+Student lunches will be contained in disposable bags.